Learn more about the phase down HFCs in the US.

-Unlike some other phaseouts or phasedowns, the AIM Act’s baseline and allocation system are not based on the weight of HFC amounts.
+Unlike some other phaseouts or phasedowns, this baseline and allocation system is not based on the weight of HFC amounts.
 Rather, the total global warming potential (GWP) of the HFCs in play per company is the critical factor in determining the baseline, reductions, and allocations allowed.

 A-Gas has secured allowances for 2023.
 Entities will need to use allowances to produce or import bulk HFCs.

 Virgin products will become scarcer as the reductions in supply increase during the phase-down.
 A-Gas will continue to recover, reclaim, and purchase HFCs from a variety of sources.
 As a modern reclaimer, A-Gas can provide environmentally sustainable, AHRI-700 certified products to meet your business needs.

 As with any phase-down, virgin products will become scarcer as the reductions in supply increase over the next 15 years.
 A-Gas will continue to purchase HFCs from decommissioned fire protection systems in the US for reclamation and reuse in the industry.
 This will allow us to continue to service your HFC needs.
 Our reclaimed HFCs are tested and certified to the same ASTM spec (as required by NFPA 2001) as virgin products and are kept in stock, ready for shipment.

 If you forecast a need to purchase these agents, please contact us so we can help you plan for success.
 As a reclaimer and quota holder, A-Gas is here to assist you with your HFC needs today, tomorrow, and in the future.